jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 This post is about Mark Seemann's<sup id="footnote-indicator-1">[[1]](#footnote-1)</sup> talk titled ["Functional Architecture --- The pits of success (NDC Sydney 2016)"](insert link here).

-I find this talk very interesting because he has claims in this talk that will give lots of hope to programmers.
+I find this talk very interesting because he has claims in this talk which will give lots of hope to programmers.

 > ...
 This is what I feel to be a software architect or a lead developer on a team is you have to be constantly vigilant because if you just look away for a moment, if you are sick for a couple of days, or you go on a vacation, or you have to go to many meetings, what's going to happen is that everything rolls downhill again...
 <br /><br />